 The relationship between flow and pressure follows several gas laws:

-Poiseuille’s Equation3 for Laminar Flow
+Poiseuille’s Equation for Laminar Flow

 For laminar flow through pipes: